ccmbenchmark/ting/NEED_TO_BE_DONE_FOR_VERSION_4.md

 - getInsertIdForSequence should be added to DriverInterface
 - add a getter for tingUUID in NotifyPropertyInterface
 - UUID should be a real UUID (#34)
+- getInsertId should be named getInsertedId for consistency with getAffectedRows